-Many studies in the Journal of the Acoustical Society of America in the last 30 years have been devoted to the issue of whether vowels are sufficiently distinguished by information just at the vowel target.
+Many studies in the Journal of the Acoustical Society of America in the last 30 years have been devoted to the issue of whether vowels are sufficiently distinguished by information confined to the vowel target.
 It seems evident that the answer must be no (Harrington & Cassidy, 1994; Watson & Harrington, 1999), given that, as discussed above, vowels can vary in length, in the relative timing of the target, and in whether vowels are specified by one target or two.
-Nevertheless, the case for vowels being 'dynamic' in general was made by Strange and Colleagues based on two sets of data.
-In the first, Strange et al. (1976) found that listeners identified vowels more accurately from CVC compared with isolated V syllables; and in the second, vowels were as well identified from so-called silent centre syllables, in which the middle section section of CVC syllable had been spliced out leaving only transitions, as from the original CVC syllables (Strange et al., 1983).
+Nevertheless, the case for vowels being "dynamic" in general was made by Strange and colleagues based on two sets of data.
+In the first, Strange et al. (1976) found that listeners identified vowels more accurately from CVC than from isolated V syllables; and in the second, vowels were as well identified from so-called silent center syllables, in which the middle section of CVC syllable had been spliced out leaving only transitions, as from the original CVC syllables (Strange et al., 1983).
 Both sets of experiments led to the conclusion that there is at least as much information for vowel identification in the (dynamically changing) transitions as at the target.
-Compatibly, human listeners make more errors in identifying vowels from static (steady-state) synthetic vowels compared with synthetic vowels that include formant change (e.g., Hillebrand & Gayvert, 1993; Hillenbrand & Nearey, 1999; see also Fairbanks & Grubb, 1961) and a number of acoustic experiments have shown vowel classification is improved using information other than just at the vowel target (e.g., Assmann et al., 1982; Hillenbrand et al, 2001; Huang, 1992; Zahorian and Jagharghi, 1993).
+Compatibly, human listeners make more errors in identifying vowels from static (steady-state) synthetic vowels compared with synthetic vowels that include formant change (e.g., Hillenbrand & Nearey, 1999) and a number of acoustic experiments have shown that vowel classification is improved using information other than just at the vowel target (e.g., Hillenbrand et al., 2001; Huang, 1992; Zahorian & Jagharghi, 1993).

-X.1.4 Whole spectrum approaches to vowel identification
+2.4 Whole-spectrum approaches to vowel identification

-Although no-one would surely dispute that the acoustic and perceptual identification of vowels is dependent on formant frequencies, many have also argued that there is much information in the spectrum for vowel identity apart from formant center frequencies.
-Bladon (1982) and Bladon & Lindblom (1981) have advocated a whole-spectrum approach and have argued that vowel identity is based on gross spectral properties such as auditory spectral density.
-More recently, Ito et al (2001) showed that the tilt of the spectrum can cue vowel identity as effectively as F2.
-On the other hand, manipulation of formant amplitudes was shown to have little effect on listener identification of vowels in either Assmann (1991) or Klatt (1982); and Kiefte & Kluender's (2005) experiments show that, while spectral tilt may be important for identifying steady-state vowels, its contribution was less important in more natural speaking contexts.
-Most recently, in Hillenbrand et al. (2006), listeners identified vowels from two kinds of synthesised stimuli.
+Although no one would dispute that the acoustic and perceptual identification of vowels is dependent on formant frequencies, many have also argued that there is much information in the spectrum for vowel identity apart from formant center frequencies.
+Bladon (1982) and Bladon and Lindblom (1981) have advocated a whole-spectrum approach and have argued that vowel identity is based on gross spectral properties such as auditory spectral density.
+More recently, Ito et al. (2001) showed that the tilt of the spectrum can cue vowel identity as effectively as F2.
+On the other hand, manipulation of formant amplitudes was shown to have little effect on listener identification of vowels in both Assmann (1991) and Klatt (1982); and Kiefte and Kluender's (2005) experiments show that, while spectral tilt may be important for identifying steady-state vowels, its contribution is less important in more natural speaking contexts.
+Most recently, in Hillenbrand et al. (2006), listeners identified vowels from two kinds of synthesized stimuli.
 In one, all the details of the spectrum were included while in the other, the fine spectral structure was removed preserving information only about the spectral peaks.
 They found that identification rates were higher from the first kind, but only marginally so (see also Molis, 2005).
-The general point that emerges from all these studies is that formants are undoubtedly provide the most salient information to vowel identity in both acoustic classification and perception experiments and that the rest of the shape of the spectrum may enhance these distinctions (and may provide additional information about the speaker which could, in turn, indirectly aid vowel identification - see normalisation below).
+The general point that emerges from these studies is that formants undoubtedly provide the most salient information about vowel identity in both acoustic classification and perception experiments and that the rest of the shape of the spectrum may enhance these distinctions (and may provide additional information about the speaker which could, in turn, indirectly aid vowel identification).